Imperial and US customary measurement systems: Metric equivalents

 The standard yard and [Troy] pound were lost in 1834 when a fire partially destroyed the Palace of Westminster.
 Following a report published in 1841 by a commission, a new standard yard and pound were manufactured using the best available secondary sources.
 Unlike the previous standard, the new pound standard, made of platinum, was a pound avoirdupois.
 The new yard, slightly longer than a yard to prevent wear as was experienced with the mètre des Archives, was made of brass and had two gold plugs close to its end.
 Scratch marks on the plugs denoted the length of the yard.
 They were accepted by an Act of Parliament as the standards for length and weight in 1855.
 Following the debacle over the different gallons that had been adopted by the United States and the United Kingdom thirty years earlier, one of the copies of the standard yard and avoirdupois pound (known in the United States as the "Mint pound") was offered to and accepted by the United States government.

 In the years that followed the passing of the 1878 act, the standard imperial yard was found to be shrinking at a rate, confirmed in 1950, to be nearly one part per million every 30 years.
 On the other hand, the international prototype metre, manufactured from a platinum-iridium alloy rather than brass by a British firm, which in 1889 replaced the mètre des Archives as the standard for the metre, was found to be more stable than the standard yard.
 Both the United States and the United Kingdom, as signatories of the Metre Convention, took delivery of copies of both the standard metre and the standard kilogram.
 The "Mint pound" was also found to be of poor workmanship.

 In 1866 the United States government legalised use of metric units in contract law, defining them in terms of the equivalent customary units to five significant figures, which was sufficient for purposes of trade.
 In 1893, under the Mendenhall Order the United States abandoned the 1855 yard as a standard of length and the "Mint pound" as a standard of mass, redefining them in terms of the metre and kilogram using the values of the 1866 legislation.
-In the United Kingdom fresh comparisons of the imperial and metric standards of length and mass were made and were used in the Weights and Measures Act 1897 to redefine the yard and pound in terms of the metre and kilogram respectively.
+In the United Kingdom fresh comparisons of the imperial and metric standards of length and mass were made and were used in the Weights and Measures (Metric System) Act 1897 (60 & 61 Vict. c.
+46) to redefine the yard and pound in terms of the metre and kilogram respectively.
 In addition, the definitions of both the yard and the pound in terms of the artifacts held by the British government was reaffirmed giving both the yard and the pound two different definitions.
 The differences between the British and the US yard and pound was of the order of a few parts per million.